 How do integration capabilities differ across platforms?

-eZintegrations integrates ERP, CRM, databases, legacy systems, and unstructured data within a single automation layer.
+• Integrates ERP, CRM, databases, and unstructured data in a single automation layer

 Deployment Options